If you have significant work experience in a trade but have never been certified in Canada, you may apply to challenge the certification.

 Section 30 of the General Regulations of the Apprenticeship and Trades Qualifications Act makes provision for persons other than registered apprentices to be examined for certification.
 If you have significant experience working hands-on in a trade and can prove that your skills and work experience meet the standards set for a certified skilled tradesperson in Nova Scotia, you may be able to apply under the Trade Qualification Program for approval to write the certification examination.
 To qualify to write the certification exam you must:

-- Schedule an interview with a Training Officer with the Nova Scotia Apprenticeship Agency
+Schedule an interview with an Industry Training Consultant with the Nova Scotia Apprenticeship Agency

 The Trade Equivalency Assessment (TEA) process assesses your skills based on one of the over 150 Ontario apprenticeship programs.
 If you meet all the training requirements of that apprenticeship, you will qualify to apply for certification in your trade.